 About Square Roots

 Square Roots is a dual urban farming and entrepreneurship program co-founded by Tobias Peggs and Kimbal Musk.
-The early-stage venture uses re-purposed shipping containers to grow leafy greens and other vegetables throughout the year via an incubator program for individuals interested in learning about urban agriculture that spans over the course of 13-months.
+The early-stage venture uses re-purposed shipping containers to grow leafy greens and other vegetables throughout the year via a 13-month incubator program for individuals interested in learning about urban agriculture.
 The participating farmer fellows learn hydroponic vertical farming, as well as leadership, marketing/communications, and business skills.
 Each participant has their own ‘farm’ (provided by Freight Farms) and has total autonomy over what they grow.
 The crops grow year-round via infrared light, a controlled temperature environment, and nutrient-enhanced water pumping through the enclosed system.
 Participants can team up with their peers to sell their crops to the Square Roots market base throughout NYC, in hopes of developing and growing their own customer base.
 They deliver the produce on a weekly basis to their subscription-based customers by hopping on the subway.

 Current Stage and Growth